 If you left one of the no-no foods in your slow cooker overnight, then you’re out of luck, unfortunately.
 There is no saving mushy pasta or messed-up veggies.

-Another aspect to ‘is it safe to leave food in a crock pot overnight’, is the safety issue around using an electrical appliance unattended.
+Getting to the crux of ‘is it safe to leave food in a crock pot overnight’, involves the safety of using an electrical appliance unattended.

 - Always check the cord of the slow cooker before you start using it.
 Look for any signs of fraying or exposed wires.
 Concentrate your search near the bases where the cord plugs into the wall and attaches to the slow cooker because that’s where the fraying will begin before it advances further down the cord.
 If you see any exposed wires, throw the while crock pot away immediately.
 Do not try to play electrician with your fancy black tape.
 It will only make matters worse.

 - When you’re done using the appliance, always make sure to unplug it.
 That makes it impossible for something to go wrong.
 That goes for the rest of your electrical appliances, too.
 Unplugging them might seem a bit tedious, at least until the first time you look over at your slow cooker in the morning and realize that the cat had knocked it from “off” to “high” in the middle of the night.

 - Make sure you have a working smoke detector.
 If you do leave your slow cooker on overnight, then the shrill beeping will probably wake you before the smell of smoke will.
 It’s recommended that you change the batteries at least one time per year, just to be cautious.
 Even if you don’t plan on leaving your slow cooker on when you’re asleep, you should always maintain your smoke detectors.

 If you don’t think you have time for a slow cooker, you can always just get a pressure cooker instead.
 They’ll cook the food in less than half the time.
 Modern pressure cookers, Instant Pots, can have a rice setting, even for brown rice, that makes the rice without the mush.